PUPPY TRAINING/SOCIALISATION CLASSES.

 But again do take the time to look for a good class well before you get a pup, don't leave it till you have a pup and in the panic of trying to get some work done in the early critical learning period have to join a badly run class because no others are available, you and your dog may well live to regret it.

-Puppy socialisation classes are slightly different to puppy training classes, it is an opportunity for your new friend to meet and greet other pups in a controlled environment and personally I think it is a good thing.
+Puppy socialisation classes are slightly different to puppy training classes and should come first.
+It is an opportunity for your new friend to meet and greet other pups in a controlled environment and personally I think it is a good thing.
 Good socialisation of your pup should be top of the list so you end up with a sound adult dog (see the /socialising-your-dog topic).
 Most often these are run by the vets that you will have chosen to take your pup to but again they need to be well run as you want your pups association with the events to be a good one so they can associate good things with other dogs and indeed the vets as through life you will no doubt go there often.
 Make sure that the classes only have pups of a similar age to yours there and not huge older pups (or really juvenile dogs) that might frighten and give bad associations to the whole thing.
 It should be as it says “A socialisation class”, not a formal training class, it should be fun and safe for all concerned.
 Again get booked in for the classes as early as possible, they will take place after your pup has had their second innoculation, but you can get classes booked in well in advance of that.
 A good vets should run regular socialisation classes as it is also beneficial to them if your dog is a happy well socialised dog with good associations to the vets.
-Classes may however be booked by the vets but carried out elsewhere, which is better than none but at the vets itself would be more beneficial.
+Classes may however be booked by the vets but carried out elsewhere, which is better than none, but at the vets itself would be more beneficial.
 These socialisation classes should be run by a behaviourist or someone well versed in such.
 Again like the formal training classes if you are not happy with what is taking place leave.
-Sadly some vets have little training or interest in actual canine behaviour with only a week of their five year training applied to it, and sometimes it is the vets themselves that start bad associations and problems with dogs going to the vets, (see going to the vets section).
+Sadly some vets have little training or interest in actual canine behaviour with only a week of their five year training applied to it, and sometimes it is the vets themselves that start bad associations and problems with dogs going to the vets, (see /taking-your-dog-to-the-vets).
+Many good socialisation classes are run though by qualified and experienced behaviourists/trainers outside of the vets, go by recommendation.

 Go back to or learn lots more on my /socialising-your-dog page.